miko-ai-org/.github/README.md

 # Miko.ai

-This is the official GitHub organisation page for Miko.ai - a friendly robot used by millions of kids worldwide.
+This is a special repo that is used to show information about our organisation on the [org page](https://github.com/miko-ai-org)